analytics-debugger/google-analytics-4-for-amp/README.md

 ## Setup

-Just add the following code to your AMP Pages:
+Just add the following code to your AMP Pages: ( check the table below for a full list of optional parameters and their functionality )

 ```javascript
 <amp-analytics  type="googleanalytics"  config="https://amp.analytics-debugger.com/ga4.json"  data-credentials="include">